-HSAs, also known as health savings accounts, have risen in popularity over the past few years because along with High Deductible Health Plans (HDHPs) they can vastly reduce the monthly premium you and/or your employer pay.
+HSAs have risen in popularity over the past few years because, in combination with high-deductible health plans (HDHPs), they can vastly reduce the monthly premium you and your employer pay.
 A higher deductible means lower premiums and that could mean huge savings for you and your employer.
-Salaries and health care are generally a business’ two biggest expenses.
+Salaries and healthcare are generally the two biggest expenses for a business.

-The basic premise behind the HDHP/HSA combo is pretty simple: you cover the small things like when you get sick and need antibiotics and the insurance will cover the big things like broken bones (after you hit your deductible).
+The basic premise behind the HDHP/HSA combo is pretty simple: you cover the (relatively) small things like when you get sick and need antibiotics and the insurance will cover the big things like broken bones, after you meet your deductible.

-This way you are insuring against things that are unlikely to happen while paying out of pocket for little bumps and bruises here and there without involving a third party like an insurance company.
+This way you are insuring against things that are unlikely to happen while paying out of pocket for minor medical issues without involving a third party like an insurance company.

 Why Are HSAs Catching On?

-Not everyone has heard of HSAs but large numbers of employers are starting to offer them because frankly they can save everyone a lot of money.
+Not everyone has heard of HSAs but large numbers of employers offer them because they can save everyone a lot of money.
 Most employers even offer an HSA contribution on your behalf in addition to reduced premiums in order to incentivize employees to switch.

-If you’ve been faced with the decision of opting for an HSA/HDHP combo there are probably a lot of questions racing through your head.
-HSAs are more risky than traditional plans but they are also a lot less costly.
+If you’ve been faced with the decision of opting for an HSA/HDHP combo you may have some questions.
+HSAs are more risky than traditional plans, but they are also a lot less costly.
 So how do you know if the HSA option is right for you?
 To some extent it depends on how prone you are to get sick or need medical attention.

-HSAs Are Great When You Never Get Sick
+HSAs Are Great If You Never Get Sick

-In the best case scenario, HSAs work amazingly well if you never get sick.
-If you never see the doctor, then you can take your employer’s contribution and the monthly premium savings and add it straight to your HSA account every year.
+If you never – or rarely – need to see the doctor, then you can take your employer’s contribution and the monthly premium savings and add it straight to your HSA account every year.

-After a few years, you could potentially have a very large nest egg built up that is triple tax free when used for medical expenses.
-The other cool thing about HSAs is the money stays with you (not your employer) and you can use it at any point in your life.
-So even if you’re the model of perfect health right now, you can invest that money for 30-40 years and use it when you’re old and gray.
-Money in your HSA can even be applied to deductibles and co-pays if you decide to switch back to a traditional plan in the future.
+After a few years, you could potentially have a large nest egg built up that is tax-free when used for medical expenses.
+The other attractive feature of HSAs is the money stays with you (not your employer) and you can use it at any point in your life.
+So even if you’re the model of perfect health right now, you can invest that money for 30-40 years and use it when you’re retired.
+Money in your HSA can even be applied to deductibles, coinsurance and copays if you decide to switch back to a traditional plan in the future.

-A lot of people are scared to switch to HSAs because of the fear of getting sick and having to pay that deductible.
-But what a lot of them fail to consider is the premium savings and employer contribution (if applicable).
+A lot of people are scared to switch to HSAs because of the fear of getting sick and having to pay that big deductible.
+But it’s important to consider the premium savings and employer contribution (if applicable).
 Your monthly savings are generally pretty significant when you switch from a traditional PPO/HMO plan to an HSA/HDHP combo so you can add that savings to your HSA every year.
-In addition, you can contribute money to your HSA so that if there is a gap, you can pay for it with tax free dollars.
+In addition, you can contribute money to your HSA so that if there is a gap, you can pay for it with tax-free dollars.

-Ultimately though, it’s all a numbers game.
-HSAs definitely have more risk but there can be large potential upside.
+Ultimately though, HSAs definitely have more risk but there can be a large potential upside.
 HSAs are the only retirement account that is triple tax free: the money you put in is tax free, the money you take out is tax free and the investment gains are tax free.

 The Downside of HSAs

 HSAs might not make sense is if you have some type of chronic medical condition.
-In that case, you’re probably better served by traditional health plans since your care is being subsidized by other members who don’t get sick as often.
+In that case, you’re probably better served by traditional health plans.
 HSAs might also not be a good idea if you know you will be needing expensive medical care in the near future.

 When you have a copay, you know how much it will cost to visit the doctor but it can be difficult to find out the cost of medical care when you are paying yourself.
-Also, the desire to keep money in an HSA may prevent some people from seeking medical care when they need it.
+Also, the desire to keep money in an HSA may prevent some people from seeking medical treatment or emergency department care when they really need it.
 Plus, if you take money out of your HSA for non-medical expenses, you will have to pay taxes on it.